kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ### Release Specific Test

-According to the implemented feature topics choose some of the new feature to to test them manually.
+According to the implemented feature topics, choose some of the new features to test them manually.
-If you don't know wich fixes are worth the effort use the following rule of thumb:
+If you don't know which fixes are worth the effort use the following rule of thumb:
 * Prefer UI features as the test coverage is usually lower compared to backend features.
-Use different browser for the test.
+Use a different browser for the test.
 * Prefer features related to customer support issues as our customers expect that these features are working correctly.

 If you are satisfied with the release, post a message to `#cambpm-announcements` on Slack: